mohetios/mohetios/README.md

 ## Current Work

-I’m currently building and documenting independent software, open-source systems, connected products, and experimental tools through **Mohetios** and **Konar Studio**.
+I’m currently building and documenting independent software, open-source systems, connected products, and experimental tools through **Mohetios** and **Konar Earth**.

 The pinned repositories below are the clearest view of what I’m working on, how I structure systems, and how I document architecture and trade-offs.